As the son of history's most infamous criminal, Juan Pablo Escobar grew up in luxury and a life filled with fear and tragedy.

 Marroquin also visited his father’s enemies.
 They told him that if he wanted to keep himself and his family alive, he was to leave Colombia and never enter the drug business.
 Marroquin loved Colombia, but he did not want anything to do with the drug business.

 A New Life As Sebastian Marroquin

-In the summer of 1994, Marroquin, and his mother and sister started a new life with new identities in Buenos Aires.
+In the summer of 1994, Juan Pablo Escobar, his mother, and sister started a new life with new identities in Buenos Aires.
 Marroquin studied industrial design, while his mother became a real estate developer.

 The press hounded Marroquin for interviews.
-It was only when Argentine filmmaker Nicholas Entel approached him about making a documentary on his life and how he came to terms with his father’s violent business, that he agreed.
-A significant part of the documentary Sins of My Father is Marroquin’s meetings with the children of assassinated Colombian politicians, Rodrigo Lara Restrepo and Luis Carlos Galan.
+It was only when Argentine filmmaker Nicholas Entel approached him about making a documentary on his life and how he came to terms with his father’s violent business that he agreed to speak publicly.
+A significant part of the documentary Sins of My Father is Sebastián Marroquín’s meetings with the children of assassinated Colombian politicians, Rodrigo Lara Restrepo and Luis Carlos Galan.

 The sons of Bonilla and Galan have followed their father’s footsteps into Colombian politics.
 They recall receiving a heartfelt letter from Marroquin asking for forgiveness.